alireza-mh/SEO-Checklist/README.md

 </head>
 ```
 - [ ] `robot.txt` file. it will be used bye search engines and you can have black list for path that you don't want to index via search engines. some  [more info](https://moz.com/learn/seo/robotstxt)
+you can also validate your specific url's with robots.txt on this  [address](https://www.google.com/webmasters/tools/robots-testing-tool).
+This is a tool provided by google.

 #### basic format
 ```txt